 The CSforMA Professional Learning Institutes for 2022 will once again feature intensive train-the-trainer courses in emerging technologies that track closely to our Digital Literacy and Computer Science standards and licensure requirements.
 Thanks to significant contributions from the Digital Literacy Now Grant and our business partners, we are able to offer scholarships for educators in MA public schools and private schools that serve a large number of underrepresented minorities or economically- disadvantaged populations.

-Stay Tuned for the CSforMA Professional Learning Institutes for 2022 which will take place the week of July 25th in Bedford, MA and the week of August 1st in Southbridge, MA.
-Registration will open in January for Code.org courses and in March for DLN courses.
+Stay Tuned for the CSforMA Professional Learning Institutes for 2023 which will take place the week of July 24th in Southbridge, MA and the week of July 31st in Woburn, MA.
+Registration opened in January for Code.org courses and in March for DLCS courses.

 We are the Code.org Massachusetts Regional Partner, offering Professional Learning Programs in CS Discoveries (grades 6-10) and for CS Principles (grades 9-12).
 The Code.org Professional Learning Program is open and provided at no cost to Massachusetts educators who are interested in teaching computer science with Code.org resources.
 While no prior computer science experience is required, we do encourage educators to participate in a New to CS Bootcamp prior to participating in the Professional Learning Programs.